horychen/ACMOP/README.md

 variant.build_jmag_project(variant.project_meta_data)
 ```

+- Support Free Finite Element Analysis Software + Efficiency Calculation
+    - To avoid accumlated error in the estimated magnet eddy current loss, only up to 7*resolution [Hz] is used.

 ## Limitations

 Though in most cases, a regular motor is simply a bearingless motor (that has a DPNV winding) without suspension excitation.